Creating the perfect post

 Can I integrate a photo or video?

 Posts with photos and videos are more likely to garner interaction, so include them in your posts when possible.
-Popular social media channels like Facebook and Twitter even allow you to post video without the help of YouTube, Vimeo, etc.
+Popular social media channels like Facebook, Instagram and Twitter even allow you to post videos without the help of YouTube, Vimeo, etc.

 Did I check the spelling and grammar?